“Don’t hate the media. Become the media…”

 What was the truth?
-The answer seemed very clear to me, even if you play by Western and, especially, American rules.
-When conditions in two countries with a common, relatively open border are being compared, any true, honest, and consistent free marketer or American exceptionalist should agree the vote of the feet carries the count, both popular and electoral.
+The answer seemed very clear to me, if you play by Western and, especially, American rules.
+When conditions in countries with a common, relatively open border are being compared, any true, honest, and consistent free marketer or American exceptionalist should agree the ‘vote of the feet’ carries the count, both popular and electoral.
 After all, whenever someone, foreign or domestic, argues the virtues of another political or economic system, what do we always say (yours truly included)?
 “If [insert country name here] is so great, then why does everyone in the world want to come here?”

-By the time I was a senior, I was writing contrarian editorials for the left-wing student rag (e.g. why liberals should support the 2nd amendment–which I still believe, though with at least some of the nuance required of 21st century fatherhood).
+By the time I was a college senior, I was writing contrarian editorials for the left-wing student rag (e.g. why liberals should support the 2nd amendment–which I still believe, though with at least some of the nuance required of 21st century fatherhood).
 The last paper of my college career, one I gleefully and cynically considered my best, was a Marxist explanation for investigative journalism.
-Because, I argued, the resources media organizations can afford to devote to this form of journalism are only sufficient to cover a fraction of ruling class corruption, the investigations that do occur act as a secular opiate, assuring the masses that corruption is being rooted out while effectively concealing the vast majority of it.
+Because, I argued, the resources media organizations can afford to devote to this form of journalism are only sufficient to cover a fraction of ruling class corruption, the investigations that do occur merely serve as a secular opiate, assuring the masses that corruption is being rooted out while effectively concealing the vast majority of it.
 My professor–a leading theorist in political communication–gave my little polemic a B, dismissing it on grounds that a theoretical construct claiming to explain even contrary phenomena is not a theory, it’s a religion (an issue I wrestle with to this day).
-Of course, Trump has since shown that revealing corruption in its entirety may be even more powerful, overwhelming some of us with its scope, while fooling or intimidating, even terrifying, others with brazenness.
+Of course, Trump has since shown that revealing corruption in its entirety may be even more powerful, overwhelming some of us with its scope, while fooling or intimidating others with brazenness.

 Becoming The Story